ranbureand/sitefolio/_projects/medlay-ubik.markdown

 preview_image: 'medlay_ubik_00.jpg'
 preview_color: '#666'

-excerpt: 'The proof of concept prototype illustrates the principles of Medlay.
+description: 'The proof of concept prototype illustrates the principles of Medlay.
 It is based on the slogan opening the 6th chapter of “Ubik”, a science fiction novel by Philp K. Dick.'
 exordium: 'The proof of concept prototype illustrates the principles of [Medlay](http://ranbureand.github.io/medlay/ "Medlay on GitHub").
 It is based on the slogan opening the 6<sup>th</sup> chapter of *Ubik*, a science fiction novel by Philp K. Dick.'

 published: true